 Map investigations of Pangea maps vs. present-day maps, as well as ocean floor maps indicating crustal ages, maps that show fossil evidence, and maps that indicate earthquake and volcano locations

-Calculating density of Earth materials to identify layer of origin
+Calculating the density of Earth materials to identify the layer of origin

 Exploring heat transfer - applying this to the movement of the interior of the earth through conduction and convection and drawing connections between the movement in the interior of the earth to the movement on the exterior of the earth

 Plotting locations on a map using lat/long coordinates – comparing maps of the location of earthquakes and volcanoes to the maps of earth’s tectonic plates

 Drawing connections between the movement in the interior of the earth to the movement on the exterior of the earth – and the effects it has (earthquakes, mountains, volcanoes)

 **Don't have a Twitter account, simply click on the shared Google folder, 2018-19_TMS and take a look at the classroom happenings!

 If you haven’t heard, all iSTEM Science students have a long-term science project due on November 7, which was assigned on October 9.
 Students have had some class time to work on it, however, this project is mostly considered an independent project outside of class.